 A deposit of $220 from Shopify, Amazon, or Walmart, is not $220 of income.
 It could mean, $300 of income, $60 of returns, and $20 of merchant fees.
 It could also mean that of the $220, $15 is actually sales tax you owe to the tax authorities.

-Using technology to integrate with your online stores (like Shopify), marketplaces (like Amazon), payment processors (like Paypal, Afterpay, or Stripe), or your other apps, can significantly reduce your errors and save you time on bookkeeping.
+Using technology such as AI accounting and AI bookkeeping to integrate with your online stores (like Shopify), marketplaces (like Amazon), payment processors (like Paypal, Afterpay, or Stripe), or your other apps, can significantly reduce your errors, give you a full big picture view into your revenue and save you time on bookkeeping.
 Harnessing the power of automation here allows you to pull the data directly from your platforms into your books on a real-time basis.

 Using an integration also allows you to track your undeposited funds, i.e., the remaining balances in your Shopify, Amazon, Paypal, or any other store or payment gateway, that has not yet been deposited into your bank account.
 This is important to track for both accounting and tax purposes and to give you a better view of your expected cash flow.